awesomeadi00/MarkGDoc/gcp_setup/gcp_setup_guide.md

-# Guide on using Google Cloud Platform
+# Guide on using Google Cloud Platform with OAuth2

-In this guide, you will learn how to setup a project on the Google Cloud Platform (GCP) and how to retrieve your credentials.json file which will authenticate your python programs to connect to the API.
+In this guide, you will learn how to setup a project on the Google Cloud Platform (GCP) and how to retrieve your OAuth2 client secrets file which will authenticate your python programs to connect to the API.
 This way you will be able to create Google Docs from Python, and control what to insert/delete from the Google Docs.

+**Important:** MarkGDoc uses OAuth2 authentication, which means:
+- Files will be created in **YOUR** Google Drive (not a service account's Drive)
+- Files will use **YOUR** storage quota (typically 15GB free)
+- On first run, a browser will open for you to authorize the application
+- After authorization, a `token.json` file will be saved for future use

 For more information about Google Docs API Requests and how to make them yourself, visit: [Google Docs API Documentation](https://developers.google.com/docs/api/reference/rest)

-## Setting up a Project on Google Cloud Platform (GCP) - Retrieving credentials.json file
+## Setting up a Project on Google Cloud Platform (GCP) - Retrieving OAuth2 Client Secrets

 ### 1. Create a New Project on the Google Cloud Console (GCP)

-- Click on the following Link: [Google Cloud Console]("https://console.cloud.google.com/")
+- Click on the following Link: [Google Cloud Console](https://console.cloud.google.com/)

-- Create a new projecet by clicking on the dropdown menu on the top left and then on `New Project`
+- Create a new project by clicking on the dropdown menu on the top left and then on `New Project`

 - Name your project to whatever you like.